Stuffed turnip (Фаршированная репа)

 Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 I love this savory dish … it has a lot of the quintessential foods that I enjoy eating in the fall.
-The tasty squash is filled with rice, lentils and cranberries and all mixed with the the melted cheese.
+The tasty squash is filled with wild rice, lentils and cranberries and mixed with the melted cheese.
 It is wonderfully aromatic and tasty.

 Squash is one of the main foods in the fall.
 We are so lucky to have all these different varieties available in the US.
-They are sweet and have a neutral flavor that make them ideal to accompany fall dishes.
+They are sweet and have a neutral flavor that make them ideal to go along with fall dishes.

 Squashes are native to the Mexico region and may have been around for 10,000 years.
 Their flesh is usually used for cooking.
 They tend to be high in natural sugars, carbohydrates and vitamin A. In general, they all are mildly sweet, have a luscious nutty flavor and have a creamy texture.
 However, each variety comes with a unique characteristics and with different vitamin and mineral contents.
-Ancient Chinese Medicine considers them to be highly nourishing and warming for the digestive system.
-The have anti-inflammatory properties.
+Ancient Chinese Medicine considers them to be highly nourishing and warming for the digestive system with anti-inflammatory properties.

-If we talk about squash. we have to mention its seeds as they are equally valuable for health.
+If we talk about squash, we have to mention its seeds as they are equally valuable for health.
 They are rich in heart friendly dietary fiber, unsaturated fatty acids, and in addition, protein, minerals, and vitamins.
 They contain tryptophan that is responsible for increased motor decision speed and blood sugar regulating effect.
 The seeds are also used for remedying intestinal worm problems.
 They can be roasted in the oven on low heat at 250 F.

 RECIPE